visgl/deck.gl/docs/README.md

 * [react-map-gl](https://uber.github.io/react-map-gl/#/) - A React wrapper
   around Mapbox GL which works seamlessly with deck.gl.

-In addition, in the future we hope to publish additional deck.gl layers and layer packages as separate modules.
+In addition, in the future we plan to publish additional deck.gl layers and layer packages as separate modules.

 ## Learning deck.gl

-How you approach learning deck.gl will probably depend on your previous knowledge and how you want to use it.
+How you approach learning deck.gl will depend on your previous knowledge and how you want to use it.

 Learning the layer props, and reading the basic articles in the deck.gl documentation should of course be the first step.
-But where do you go after that?
+But where to go after that?

 ### Understanding the Reactive Programming Model